andreasalem/LSMS-ISA-Uganda-Study/r_do_files/README.md

 | | &#8594; <a href="Results_2011_table.R">Results_2011_table.R</a>  |

+Below, a brief description of each .r file.

 # Sample Selection
 This files executes the matching procedure that has led to a sample of study of 2157 households: